 2310 Criteria for Immediate or Expedited Responses to Service Requests

-The individual:
+The person:

-• is totally bedridden or is unable to transfer from bed to chair without help,
+• is totally bedridden or is unable to transfer from bed to chair without help;

-• cannot manage toileting tasks without personal assistance, or
+• cannot manage toileting tasks without personal assistance; or

-• is being or has been released from a hospital or nursing home within five calendar days of the request, and has no available caregiver to provide necessary care,
+• is being or has been released from a hospital or nursing home within five calendar days of the request and has no available caregiver to provide necessary care;

-• is experiencing or recovering from a major illness and has no available caregiver, or
+• is experiencing or recovering from a major illness and has no available caregiver; or

-2320 Case Worker Response
+2320 Caseworker Response

 Respond to requests for Community Care Services Eligibility (CCSE) services according to the following program standards:

-an immediate response,Program Standard: The case worker to whom the case is assigned visits the applicant within 24 hours of the case assignment to the case worker.
-(Example: The case worker must respond to a case assignment received at 4 p.m.
-Tuesday no later than 4 p.m.
-Wednesday, or must respond to a case assignment received at 11 a.m.
-Friday no later than 11 a.m.
-Saturday).
+an immediate response,The caseworker the case is assigned to visits the applicant within 24 hours of being assigned the case.
+Example: The caseworker must respond to a case assignment received at 4 p.m.
+Tuesday by 4 p.m.
+Wednesday or must respond to a case assignment received at 11 a.m.
+Friday by 11 a.m.
+Saturday.

-an expedited response,Program Standard: The case worker to whom the case is assigned visits the applicant within five calendar days of the date of the case assignment to the case worker.
-(Example: A response to a case assignment received on Wednesday must be made no later than Monday, or a response to a case assignment received on Monday must be made no later than Saturday.)
+an expedited response,The caseworker the case is assigned to visits the applicant within five calendar days of the date of being assigned the case.
+Example: A response to a case assignment received on Wednesday must be by Monday, or a response to a case assignment received on Monday must be made by Saturday.

-a routine response,Program Standard: The case worker to whom the case is assigned visits the applicant within 14 calendar days of the date of the case assignment to the case worker.
-(Example: A response to a case assignment on April 1 must be made no later than April 15.)
+a routine response,The caseworker the case is assigned to visits the applicant within 14 calendar days of the date of being assigned the case.
+Example: A response to a case assignment on April 1 must be made by April 15.

-If the person with AIDS or HIV infection does not need an immediate or expedited response at intake, the case worker should closely monitor the situation during the routine referral process.
+If the person with AIDS or HIV infection does not need an immediate or expedited response at intake, the caseworker should closely monitor the situation during the routine referral process.

 • intake states that the applicant or family requests a delay in the visit and the visit is made on the date requested; or

-• case worker makes two attempted contacts within the designated period.
-One attempted contact must be an attempted face-to-face contact (such as a home, hospital or nursing home visit) with the applicant or the authorized representative, referral source or other knowledgeable party if the applicant is unable to respond to the assessment questions.
-The second attempted contact must be either another attempted face-to-face contact or an attempted telephone contact with the applicant, his authorized representative, referral source or other knowledgeable party, if the intake does not identify an authorized representative for the applicant.
+• The second attempted contact must be either another tried face-to-face contact or an attempted phone contact with the applicant, their authorized representative, referral source or other knowledgeable party, if the intake does not identify an authorized representative for the applicant.

 2330 Scheduling the Initial Interview